Peugeot Logo

 In 2018, designers began adapting the 1960 Peugeot e-Legend symbol.
 It is supposed to come to replace the current logo.
 The image on the emblem is not much different from the earlier version – only in the font with which the word “Peugeot” is written above the lion’s head.

-From the very beginning, the identity of the automotive company was associated with the image of a powerful, confident and strong lion.
-It never disappeared from the logo but only changed based on the concept.
+From the beginning, the automotive company’s identity was associated with the image of a powerful, confident, and strong lion.
+The lion never disappeared from the logo but only changed based on the concept.
 It is a show of respect for the area in which the legendary brand originated and a demonstration of the superiority of the products produced under this brand.

 Font and Colors